Dootmaan/dootmaan.github.io/_posts/2022-09-20-ntfs-and-ext4.md

 `scp -r <source_folder_path> <user>@<ip_address>:<destination_folder_path>`

 Usually it works perfectly but this time I find it often disconnects halfway due to the heavy tranferring burden.
-Also, the transferring speed is not so good since it can only maintains about 12M/s speed.
+Also, the transferring speed is not so good since it can only maintains about 12MB/s speed.
 I have also tried to use FileZilla but it also fails frenquently.
 Specifically, for a scheduled task with 30 whole slide images, 17 of them failed.

 ### Can we do a real physical copy?

 I am tired of uploading the dataset by network connection.
-I want to do this is a more primitive but effective way.
+I want to do this in a more primitive but effective way.
 I want to directly copy the files through my personally computer.

 But is that even possible?
 I mean, when we connect a Linux drive to a Windows PC, the PC is just 'impossible' to recognize the drive right?